 2. Malahide Castle Perimeter – 4km – Mix of paved and crushed ash path

 3. Back Strand, Sea Road and Yellow Walls – 3km – Paved paths

-4. Abington, Streamstown and Castle – 3km – Some mud paths
+4. Abington, Streamstown and Castle – 3km – Some mud paths (very muddy in winter)

 About Stephen Macdonagh: